abilandz/PH8124/Final_Project/FinalProject.md

 }
 ```

-Use above macro for instance in the script **Analysis.sh** as:
+Use the above macro for instance in the script **Analysis.sh** as:
 ```c
 root -l readDataFromTTree.C\(\"output.root\"\)
 ```
 Instead of trivially dumping on the screen the data via ```cout<<Form("%d: %f %f %f %f",p,px,py,pz,E)<<endl;``` expand this macro with the code which fills the histograms, and stores those histograms in the **ROOT** file ```ÀnalysisResults.root``` which contains the output results of your personal analysis.

 **Hint #2:** The 3 histograms (for pion, kaon and proton) need to be generated to hold the entries for the whole dataset of 100 events, not per event!
-So here you need to demonstrate that you can access histograms from the **ROOT** file, fill histograms with the new entries, and save them back updated to the **ROOT** file.
+So here you need to demonstrate that you can access histograms from the **ROOT** file, fill histograms with the new entries, and save them back and updated in the **ROOT** file.
 This is a real-life example.
 At any point, in the **ROOT** file you need to have only 3 histograms, which you just access, fill and save updated for each event.
 To achieve that, please consider using the following standard strategy:

 * open **ROOT** file (the global **ROOT** variable **gFile** points now to that particular file):